Inheritech/Stocks/README.md

 # Stocks.API

-This project is a simple stocks API that allows creating an account, and mocks buying and selling any kind of stock.
+This project is a simple mock stocks API that allows creating an account, and buying and selling any kind of stock by name.

+The domain is very simple and this does not implement a reallistic model of stock handling, this is just used for representing fake stocks.

+The purpose of this project is portraying a sample implementation of my learning on Domain Driven Design, CQRS and containerization mostly, I'll be updating this project as I see fit to represent my understanding on best practices and how-to's on implementing maintainable applications since I use this repository as reference for new implementations.

+Feel free to look around and/or use this as reference for your own projects!

 ## How to run